benjamin-reichman/SensorQA/readme.md

     SensorQA/non_oracle_graphs
     SensorQA/oracle_graphs

 Our dataset uses the sensor reading and features from the Extrasensory dataset.
-They can be found here: http://extrasensory.ucsd.edu/
+They can be found here: http://extrasensory.ucsd.edu/.
+ExtraSensory contains sensor measurements from 60 users, where each user is assigned with a unique uuid.
+The matching between uuid and the user id in SensorQA graphs (from 0 to 59) can be found in `es_user_id.py`.

 # Reproducing Baselines